soumenbar/React-Project-CryptoPrice-Tracker/README.md

 Crypto Price Tracker
-A website for track price of Crypto Currency.
+is website for track price of Crypto Currency.

 Features:
     User can check realtime price of top 100 Crypto.